Neal Parlane

 Neal Ronald Parlane (born 9 August 1978) is a New Zealand cricketer and coach.
 He played first-class cricket for Northern Districts, Wellington and Auckland, making over 100 first-class appearances in a career which lasted from 1996/97 to 2001/12.
-He was born in Whangarei.
+He was born in Whangārei.
 He is the younger brother of Michael Parlane.

+Parlane's highest first-class score was 193, off 195 balls, for Wellington against Otago in 2009–10.
+He scored centuries for Auckland in his last two List A matches, in February 2012, in the finals of the Ford Trophy: 117 against Otago, then 106 against Central Districts, when Auckland lost the final by two wickets.

-Parlane also played for Northland in the Hawke Cup.
+Parlane also played Hawke Cup cricket for Northland between 1995 and 2018.
+He scored a century when Northland gained the title from Auckland-Waitakere in March 1998.
 In 2019 he was appointed coach of Northland.
+Later he became Northland Cricket's general manager.